 The SalutarisMD device is designed for use in an outpatient setting under local anesthesia.
 Proprietary technology allows the retina surgeon to employ an extraocular (outside the eye), retrobulbar (behind the eye) placement of the device cannula.
 This approach is termed the sub-Tenon approach.
 The cannula is positioned over the globe of the eye, between the sclera and Tenon’s capsule.
 A fiber optic light source at the tip of the cannula is used to position the cannula behind the eye.
 The retina surgeon locates the device by indirect ophthalmoscopic visualization of the transilluminated light.
 With the light placed over the lesion, a targeted radiation dose can be delivered directly to the choroidal neovascularization.
 The device containing the source is then removed.
 Total procedure time is approximately 15 minutes.
 Nothing is left behind in the patient.
 The intraocular space is never violated.

-SalutarisMD believes that this method of episcleral placement has the advantage of avoiding more invasive surgical techniques, and delivers localized tissue irradiation that is performed under the direct care and expertise of a retina specialist.
+SalutarisMD believes that this method of episcleral placement has the advantage of avoiding more invasive surgical techniques, and delivers localized tissue irradiation under the direct care and expertise of a retina specialist.
 The SalutarisMD device is designed as a practical out-patient procedure.

-Read a recent peer-reviewed medical journal review article “Brachytherapy in Neovascular AMD” here.
+Read the peer-reviewed medical journal article “Brachytherapy in Neovascular AMD” here.